-Mitigation Aspect/Section Mitigation Measure Reason for Mitigation Number/Name Measure 2007 Part 2 - Systems Other than Self- Contained Low Charge System. conditioning unit in the dwelling is removed as part of the demolition works.
-Hazards (Blast A ssessment) HAZB1 Prior to operation Prior to the operation of the school, the department and the principal of the new high school in Medowie is to liaise with the adjacent petrol station operator to ensure the school is informed in the event of an emergency at the petrol station, so that evacuation of people present in the school car park can be initiated if necessary.
+Mitigati on Number /Name Aspect/Section Mitigation Measure Reason for Mitigation Measure New Zealand Refrigerant Handling Code of Practice 2007 Part 2 - Systems Other than Self-Contained Low Charge System.
+Hazards ((Blast Assessmen t) HAZB1 Prior to operation Prior to the operation of the school, the department and the principal of the new high school in Medowie is to liaise with the adjacent petrol station operator to ensure the school is informed in the event of an emergency at the petrol station, so that evacuation of people present in the school car park can be initiated if necessary.
 This procedure is to be incorporated as part of a school site emergency plan.
 To minimise risk from LPG release at the petrol station on the school site (carpark).
 HAZB2 Prior to operation Prior to the operation of the school, a School Emergency Management Plan is to be developed by the school, to address general school emergencies including (but not limited to) mitigation measure HAZB1 above.
 The School Emergency Management Plan can also capture the requirements set out in mitigation measures FL1, FL3, FL6 and BF6 with respect to bushfire risk and flooding.
 To minimise risk from LPG release at the petrol station on the school site (carpark).
-Hydrology, Flood ding and Water Qua lity FL1 Prior to operation Prior to the operation of the school, an Emergency Planning Committee is to be established for the school.
+Hydrolog y, Flooding and W later Quality FL1 Prior to operation Prior to the operation of the school, an Emergency Planning Committee is to be established for the school.
 The Committee is to prepare a site-specific School Emergency Management Plan, which is to include the required details set out in the Flood Emergency Response Plan (FERP) and updated on an annual basis (alongside the FERP update, see FL2 below).
 The School Emergency Management Plan may also capture other risk/emergency management related requirements such as those outlined in HAZB1 and BF6.
-To ensure site occupant FL2 Prior to and during operation Prior to the operation of the school, the FERP is to be updated to ensure it is consistent with the construction drawings and to confirm estimated flood depths, onset time and time of flood inundation time over the surrounding roads for evacuation.
+To ensure site occupants can be safely evacuated during a flood event.
+FL2 Prior to and during operation Prior to the operation of the school, the FERP is to be updated to ensure it is consistent with the construction drawings and to confirm estimated flood depths, onset time and time of flood inundation time over the surrounding roads for evacuation.
 The FERP must be updated annually in consultation with Council and the SES to incorporate updated data and information as relevant.
-To mitigate risk to students and staff during a severe flooding and ensure the FERP is up to date to ensure risk is appropriately managed.
-FL3 Operation Once the School Emergency Management Plan has been approved, staff are to be delegated To ensure all responsibilities
+To mitigate risk to students and staff during severe flooding and ensure the FERP is up to date to ensure risk is appropriately managed.
+FL3 Operation Once the School Emergency Management Plan has been approved, To ensure all responsibilities are delegated in case of